techoverloadyt/discord-quest-completer/README.md

 ## Usage

 1. After running the script, you'll see a floating **Hackcode.live** button in the top-left corner
-2. Right-click the button to start completing all available quests
+2. Right-click the button to start "_Completing all_" available quests
 3. Or use the control panel in the top-right to manage quests

 ## ❤️Show Love